Activities in Hawaii

-Many travelers plan to venture no further than the beach on their Hawaiian vacation.
-But for those who like a little more adventure, taking time off means more opportunities for exploration.
-There is nothing like experiencing the thrills of kayaking through sea caves or hiking up to waterfalls and seeing live volcanoes.
-After you have fully relaxed, the best way to enjoy Hawaii is to dive in full throttle and get that heart pumping in the sunshine.
+Wonder about the kinds of Hawaii activities there are?
+If so, you’re in luck because we’ve compiled a comprehensive list of them below.
+Many travelers venture no further than the beach on their Hawaiian vacation.
+But for those who like a little more adventure, a Hawaii vacation translates into opportunities for exploration and excitement.
+There is nothing like experiencing the thrills of kayaking through sea caves or hiking up to waterfalls or seeing live volcanoes.

 Fortunately if you only have a short time, you can squeeze all the experiences into one action-packed day with a tour or drive around the coasts of the islands.
 These tours are available on most of the islands, allowing you to absorb as much of the landscapes as possible.
-Because the number of activities in Hawaii may seem overwhelming, we have broken down an at-a-glance list to help you brainstorm which options will best suit you, your family and friends as you travel to Hawaii.
+Because the number of Hawaii activities may seem overwhelming, we have broken down into an easy-to-view list.
+As a result, this will help you brainstorm which Hawaii activities will best suit you, your family and friends.

 Culture and Culinary Tours

-Enjoy a wide range of cuisine from farms, to hole in the wall places and ethnic restaurants.
+Enjoy a wide range of cuisine from farms, to hole-in-the-wall places to high-end ethnic restaurants.
 Discover more details about the delicious food tours by checking out our Culinary Tours page.

-Each Hawaiian island is like an individual masterpiece of creation that is often best experienced from the aerial point of view.
-Your opinion of Hawaii will never be the same after you soar over the striking and varied paradise below on the serene Blue Hawaiian Helicopter tour.
+Each Hawaiian island is often best experienced from the aerial point of view.
+Your opinion of Hawaii will never be the same after you soar over the islands on the breathtaking Blue Hawaiian Helicopter tour.

-A flight over the highest of waterfalls and mountains in the Aloha State would be greatly complemented by exploring deep below the waves in one of the Atlantis Submarine Tours.
-The underwater seascapes of coral reef and sunken ships are some of the most awe-inspiring views of Hawaii.
+Explore deep below the waves in one of the Atlantis Submarine Tours.
+The underwater seascapes of coral reef and sunken ships are some of the most awe-inspiring views in Hawaii.

-At the end of a long day enjoy lounging on the deck of a cruise ship and watching the sun descend into the ocean.
-On Oahu, the Star of Honolulu Dinner Cruise offers those who step on board unparalleled views of the Pacific at twilight while dining on elegant cuisine.
+At the end of a long day enjoy lounging on the deck of a cruise ship and watching the sunset.
+On Oahu, the Star of Honolulu Dinner Cruise offers unparalleled views of the Pacific at twilight while dining on elegant cuisine.

 For golf lovers, the Hawaiian Islands prove more even more deserving of the term “tropical paradise.”
-Some of the most beautiful award-winning golf courses and resorts are located in Hawaii.
-As there are many options to choose from, consider our island-by-island breakdown of Golf Vacations to pick which course you would like to try the most.
+Some of the most beautiful award-winning golf courses and resorts are in Hawaii.
+As there are many options to choose from, consider our island-by-island breakdown of golf vacations.

-Kauai’s Waimea canyon-to-coast bike ride is one of the most beautiful 12-mile treks along the Pacific Ocean.
+Kauai’s Waimea canyon-to-coast bike ride is one of the most beautiful 12-mile rides along the Pacific Ocean.
 The Big Island provides biking tours through Hawaii Volcanoes National Park stretching between the town of Kona and Hilo.
-Maui’s popular biking trail is the Haleakala downhill bike tour where you can coast through eucalyptus forests and tropical farms.
-Oahu’s biking tours can take you deep into the heart of the Ko’olau Mountain rainforest or through gently sloping rides toward the coast.
+Maui’s popular biking trail is the Haleakala downhill bike tour.
+Once you are here, you can coast through eucalyptus forests and tropical farms.
+Oahu’s biking tours can take you deep into the heart of the Ko’olau Mountain rainforest or through gently sloping rides to the coast.

-The Polynesian Cultural Center on Oahu has just about everything you could imagine for a memorable evening at a Hawaiian luau.
-Every island has unique flowers and highlights that are incorporated into the celebrations.
+The Polynesian Cultural Center on Oahu has just about everything you could imagine for a Hawaiian luau.
 On Maui, there is the well-loved Old Lahaina Luau.
 The luau at Kona Village on the Big Island is another popular attraction.
-The Luau Kalamaku on Kauai is a good choice if you are staying on the Garden Isle.
+While the Luau Kalamaku is a good choice if you are staying on Kauai.

-Hiking paths in Hawaii are ubiquitous.
-There are countless trails off the beaten paths to seemingly hidden waterfalls, lookouts and ocean views.
-One of the most outstanding and popular options on Maui is the Haleakala National Park summit where you can gaze upon breathtaking scenery above the level of gathering clouds.
+There are many hiking trails in Hawaii to hidden waterfalls, lookouts and ocean views.
+One of the most outstanding and popular options on Maui is the Haleakala National Park summit.
+This is where you can gaze upon breathtaking scenery above the level of gathering clouds.
 Trekking up to Mauna Kea on the Big Island is a great place to star-gaze at night.
-While the Na Pali Coast sea cliff hike on Kauai offers one of the most striking coastal views in the Aloha State.
-Nature lovers will enjoy the untouched beauty of Waipo Valley and the vibrant red-stone depths of Waimea Canyon on the Big Island.
+The Na Pali Coast sea cliff hike on Kauai offers one of the most striking coastal views in the Aloha State.
+Nature lovers will enjoy the untouched beauty of Waipio Valley on the Big Island.
+While others may enjoy the vibrant red-stone depths of Waimea Canyon on Kauai.

-Each island has exceptional state parks where enthusiast campers can obtain single day or multiple day camping passes.
-For more information, refer to our Hawaii Travel Tips page for the contact details regarding camping permits.
+Each island has exceptional state parks where enthusiastic campers can obtain single day or multiple day camping passes.
+For more information, refer to our Hawaii Travel Tips page for details on camping permits.

 Maui bring vacationers the opportunity to go zip lining over the Lahaina Dragon Fruit Farm or the Ka’anapali coast.
 Stellar zip lining tracks can be found at Poipu and Princeville on the island of Kauai.
-While the Back Country Lihue Treetop Canopy track will have you feeling like you are part of the forest as you glide above the trees.
-The Big Island’s Hilo Zip Lining Adventure will take you soaring through the air past waterfalls in state parks; while the Kohala Zipline provides an option that gives you a breathtaking bird’s eye view of the forest floor below.
+While the Back Country Lihue Treetop Canopy track will have you feeling like a part of the forest as you glide above the trees.
+The Big Island’s Hilo Zip Lining Adventure will take you past waterfalls in state parks.
+While the Kohala Zipline gives you a breathtaking bird’s eye view of the forest floor below.